Troublesome Topic: Solomon’s Rocky Ascension to the Throne

 Why?

-I can see two reasons: Solomon was apparently still quite young, definitely under thirty, and according to Alfred Eidersheim, possibly as young as 20,.
-But that alone would probably not have stopped David from naming Solomon as a co-regent and naming a priest or advisor as a tutor for Solomon, should David pass away before Solomon reached the age of 30.
+I can see two reasons: Solomon was apparently still quite young, definitely under thirty, and according to Alfred Eidersheim, possibly as young as 20, but that alone would probably not have stopped David from naming Solomon as a co-regent and naming a priest or advisor as a tutor for Solomon, should David pass away before Solomon reached the age of 30.
 I think the real reason was that Solomon’s affair had left a bad taste in David’s mouth, so he doubted Solomon and was watching to see if his repentance was genuine.
 David knew his own weakness for women and hoped that his son would steer away from those traps.
 But alas, the apple had not fallen far from the tree.

 David waited so long without doing anything that his oldest living son, Adonijah, (his name means “Adonai is LORD), got the idea that David was never going to do anything, so he tried to usurp the throne.
 The Bible tells us that Adonijah had never been corrected by his father (I Kings 1:6), so why would he respect the words of his father and the directive of God Himself, both of which indicated that Solomon would follow David as king?